 |Skill Set||Based on the customization and implementation process, some coding, designing, and website-building skills are required.||In the case of Shopify, no coding skills are required.|

 |Support||Even though it doesn’t have any direct support, there is still a lot of community support for WordPress, which helps them utilize different e-commerce aspects per the current industry standards.||Shopify has a huge backup and community support regarding e-commerce platform implementation.
 It provides full, 24/7 support.|

 |Storage||In the case of WordPress, file storage depends on the web host.||In the case of Shopify, it provides unlimited file storage.|

 |Advanced Features||WordPress can be used online only.||Shopify can be used both online and offline.|

-After comparing WordPress vs Shopify over a range of factors, it can be concluded that selection of any of the solution depends entirely on the features that best fit the project needs as each one has its own pros and cons.
-Thus, based on the project need, time of work and on all other different discussed aspects, any one of these solutions should be selected to reach the desired goal.
+After comparing WordPress vs Shopify over a range of factors, it can be concluded that the selection of any of the solutions depends entirely on the features that best fit the project needs as each one has its own pros and cons.
+Thus, based on the project need, time of work, and other discussed aspects, any one of these solutions should be selected to reach the desired goal.

 This has been a guide to WordPress vs Shopify.
 Here we have discussed WordPress vs Shopify head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following article to learn more –